-28.1 Introduction
+26.1 Introduction

 The University has a duty to maintain and enhance the quality of provision for students and to provide an effective system for handling appeals and complaints.
-This section states the procedure for regulating appeals against academic decisions affecting students other than decisions taken in respect of proceedings under the Code of Discipline which is found in Section XXXIV or the Complaints Procedure which is contained in Section XXXII.
+This section states the procedure for regulating appeals against academic decisions affecting students other than decisions taken in respect of proceedings under the Code of Discipline which is found in Section XXXII or the Complaints Procedure which is contained in Section XXIX.

-28.2 Principles
+26.2 Principles

-- 28.2.1 A student should have a full opportunity to raise an appeal against an academic decision without fear of disadvantage and in the knowledge that confidentiality shall be respected. - 28.2.2 Registered students should be directed to the website containing the Code of Procedure for Appeals by Students against Academic Decisions and should be provided with advice concerning sources of support and advice including the Students' Representative Council. - 28.2.3 Clear guidance should be provided on the University website to direct a student to sources of advice with regard to the University's compliance with the Data Protection Act and the Freedom of Information Act. - 28.2.4 Members of Faculty Appeals Committees and the Senate Appeals Committee should be appointed annually and should be invited to attend an annual briefing.
-A member should normally serve for a period of three years. - 28.2.5 A representative of the student body who is present at an appeal as an observer should be given appropriate guidance. - 28.2.6 The Senate Appeals Committee and each Faculty Appeals Committee should provide an annual report to Senate containing a review of its activities in relation to academic appeals. - 28.2.7 Where an appeal is upheld, the University should defray reasonable and proportionate incidental expenses necessarily incurred by the student in the process of pursuing the appeal.
-Incidental expenses do not include the cost of obtaining legal advice.
+- 26.2.1 A student should have a full opportunity to raise an appeal against an academic decision without fear of disadvantage and in the knowledge that confidentiality shall be respected. - 26.2.2 Registered students should be directed to the website containing the Code of Procedure for Appeals by Students against Academic Decisions and should be provided with advice concerning sources of support and advice including the Students' Representative Council.

+- 26.2.3 Clear guidance should be provided on the University website to direct a student to sources of advice with regard to the University's compliance with the Data Protection Act and the Freedom of Information Act. - 26.2.4 Members of Faculty Appeals Committees and the Senate Appeals Committee should be appointed annually and should receive an annual briefing.
+A member should normally serve for a period of three years. - 26.2.5 A representative of the student body who is present at an appeal as an observer should be given appropriate guidance. - 26.2.6 The Senate Appeals Committee and each Faculty Appeals Committee should provide an annual report to Senate containing a review of its activities in relation to academic appeals. - 26.2.7 Where an appeal is upheld, the University should defray reasonable and proportionate incidental expenses necessarily incurred by the student in the process of pursuing the appeal.
+Incidental expenses do not include the cost of obtaining legal advice. - 26.2.8 The University reserves the right to suspend procedures for appeal if the student behaves inappropriately.
+In such cases the Clerk of Senate or his/her nominee shall suspend procedures and advise the student accordingly.
+Misconduct may be deemed to be in breach of the Code of Discipline and disciplinary proceedings invoked.

-28.3 Definition of an Appeal
+26.3 Definition of an Appeal